-On the left, the copper ribbons are connected to the wires coming from the coupler.
+On the left, the copper ribbons are connected to the wires coming from the coupling.
 On the right, they are connected to the lantern power supply.

 Browse the image with the mouse to get a more detailed view.

-To say it right away: it would surely be much easier and quicker to install a commercial four-pole electrical coupler.
-It has the advantage, by its symmetry, to allow to couple to each side of the same vehicle (which would not have an extraordinary interest here).
+To say it right away: it would surely be much easier and quicker to install a commercial four-pole electrical coupling.
+It has the advantage, by its symmetry, to allow coupling to each side of the same vehicle (which would not have an extraordinary interest here).
 But, given its size, I’m not sure it can work without stopping somewhere.

 And here is mine, seen from below:

-This coupler, of the rigid bar type, is made of 0.8 mm thick epoxy.
+This coupling, of the rigid bar type, is made of 0.8 mm thick epoxy.
 It consists of two parts: